ArMat-Analytics/Contextual-Football-Scouting/Space_Control_and_Value/README.md

 - **Open play**: the EPV step filters out corners, free kicks, throw-ins and kick-offs.
 Percentage rates downstream use the open-play subset (`passes_op`).
 - **Leave-one-out gravity**: each player's gravity is measured against a baseline that **excludes** their own passes, so high-volume players aren't compared against themselves.
 - **Within-role percentiles**: every radar axis is the player's percentile rank inside their macro-role.

-## Authors

-Matteo Vezzoli & Armando Mio — see the project proposal in the repository root `docs/` for the full context.